 This article is part of Measuring Magic, a three-part video series that explores the intangible indicators that give a public space a sense of place through interviews with Fred Kent.
 In honor of Valentine’s Day, the first in this series explores affection in public space.
+Read the second article in the series on comfort here, and the third on improvisation here.

 A public space can be functional, busy, and highly Instagrammable, and still fail to become a place that means something to the people who use it.
 A sense of place only emerges in a public space when many people invest meaning in a space over time.